Better than the DIY store - we've got answers

 3) Do I have to argue with my adjuster and do a lot of homework?

-Not if you don't want.
-A public adjuster represents you to the insurance and serves as a stand in on your behalf.
-This means they are authorized to work with and at times, argue with, the insurance company about your claim and policy, so you don't have to.
-They submit all relevant documents, gather all supporting reports and evidence, conduct sampling, and so on.
+In those situations, a public adjuster is capable of making passionate disagreements on your behalf, using facts and applying appropriate legal standards, like your policy or published regulatory guidance.
+A public adjuster like Brett is authorized to go head on with your insurance company about your claim and policy if they refuse to collaborate, so you don't have to deal with the headache.
+Brett submits all relevant documents, coordinates for supporting reports and evidence, sampling, and so on.
 It is your home, so of course you can be as involved as you like, but most clients prefer to let Brett handle the entire process of claim management, from adjustment to final settlement negotiation.
 You may at times be required to let him or the insurance adjuster onto the property for inspections and photos, or into the home if there is interior damage.
-In the end, all you really have to do is sit back and let Brett get you a fair and reasonable conclusion.

 4) Can you make my deductible go away?